Michigan Social Work Licensing Requirements

-When the Board grants your LLMSW license, they will also give you permission to take the ASWB licensing exam that corresponds with the designation that you are seeking.
-Macro applicants need to take the ASWB Advanced Generalist exam, while Clinical applicants need to take the Clinical exam.
-As of December 2018, the registration fee for both of these exams is $260.
+When the board grants your LLMSW license, they will also permit you to take the corresponding ASWB licensing exam.
+Macro applicants need to take the ASWB advanced generalist exam, while clinical applicants need to take the clinical exam.
+As of March 2020, the registration fee for both of these exams is $260.

 4. Apply for an LMSW license.

-After you have completed 4,000 hours of supervised social work experience and have passed the ASWB licensing exam, you can submit an application for an LMSW license.
-If you were required to hold an LLMSW license, you can apply to upgrade to an LMSW license by completing the reclassification application.
-As of December 2018, the fee for this application is $15.90.
+After you have completed 4,000 hours of supervised social work experience and passed the ASWB licensing exam, you can apply for an LMSW license.
+If you were required to hold an LLMSW license, you can apply to upgrade to an LMSW license by completing the reclassification application with a $15.90 fee.

 If you completed your supervised experience outside of Michigan and did not hold an LLMSW license, you will need to apply for an LMSW license using the application packet.
-As of December 2018, the LMSW application fee is $42.40.
-In addition to completing this form, you must have your school send your MSW transcript to the Michigan Board.
-You will also be asked to submit to a criminal background check after your application has been reviewed.
+As of March 2020, the LMSW application fee is $43.20.
+In addition to completing this form, you must have your school send your MSW transcript to the Michigan board.
+Each candidate must submit to a criminal background check after the board has reviewed their application.

-If you completed the ASWB licensing exam for your designation with the permission of another state's social work board, you will need to request that the ASWB transfer these scores to the Michigan Board.
-If you have not already taken the exam, you will receive permission from the Board after they have reviewed your LMSW application and you must pass the exam before your license can be issued.
+If you completed the ASWB licensing exam for your designation with the permission of another state's social work board, you will need to request that the ASWB transfer these scores to the Michigan board.
+Candidates who have not already taken the exam will receive permission from the board reviewing the LMSW application.
+You must pass the exam before the board issues your license.

-After the Board reviews your reclassification form or LMSW application and determines that you have met all requirements for licensure, they will issue your LMSW license.
-Once they have informed you that your license has been granted, you can begin practicing under the scope of the Macro or Clinical designation that your license carries.
+After the board reviews your reclassification form or LMSW application and determines that you have met all requirements for licensure, they will issue your LMSW license.
+Once they have granted your license, you can begin practicing under the designated macro or clinical scope.

 Social Work Licensure by Endorsement in Michigan

 Michigan offers prospective LBSWs and LMSWs the opportunity to apply by endorsement if they are currently licensed and in good standing in another state.
-To apply for licensure by endorsement, complete the Board’s application form.
+To apply for licensure by endorsement, complete the board's application form.
 Note that you will need to have your ASWB exam scores transferred to the Michigan Board.
-The fee for this application is $42.40 (as of December 2018).
+As of March 2020, the application includes a $43.20 fee.

 Licensing Renewal and Continuing Education Information

-All permanent social work registrations and licenses must be renewed every three years.
-Additionally, Michigan requires all LBSWs and LMSWs to complete 45 hours of continuing education (CE) during each three-year renewal period.
-Five of the 45 required CE hours must be in ethics and one hour must be in pain and pain symptom management.
-At least half of the required CE hours must be earned through in-person activities (i.e., not online or through home study).
-The Michigan Social Work CE Collaborative is a helpful resource for understanding the Board’s CE requirements and finding qualifying activities.
+Professionals must renew all permanent social work registrations and licenses every three years.
+Additionally, Michigan requires all LBSWs and LMSWs to complete 45 hours of continuing education during each three-year renewal period.
+Of the 45 required continuing education hours, five must occur in ethics, and one hour must take place in pain symptom management.

-LSSTs, RSSTs, LLBSWs, and LLMSWs are not required to complete continuing education activities.
-However, RSST credentials must be renewed every three years.
-All limited licenses and registrations are intended to be temporary and do not follow the three-year renewal cycle of permanent credentials; however, you can submit a renewal request to the Board if you need a longer period of time to complete the requirements for full licensure or registration.
+LSSTs, RSSTs, LLBSWs, and LLMSWs do not need to complete continuing education activities.
+However, RSSTs must renew their credentials every three years.
+The board considers all limited licenses and registrations as temporary and without the three-year renewal cycle of permanent credentials.
+However, you can submit a renewal request to the board if you need a longer period to complete the requirements for full licensure or registration.

-According to the Bureau of Labor Statistics, there were 23,090 social workers employed in the state of Michigan in 2017.1 The majority of social workers in Michigan were employed in the field of child, family, and school social work (13,450).1 In 2017, the average annual salary for social workers in Michigan (across all fields of social work) was $54,395.1
+BLS data indicates a total of 24,670 social workers were employed in Michigan in 2019.
+The majority of social workers in Michigan found roles in child, family, and school social work (13,790).
+In 2019, the average annual salary for social workers in Michigan (across all fields of social work) reached $53,820.

-According to Projections Central, Michigan is expecting an increase in all four areas of social work between 2016 and 2026, with the highest job growth projected for healthcare social workers (18.6% increase) and mental health and substance abuse social workers (18.2% increase).2
+According to Projections Central, Michigan is expecting an increase in all four areas of social work from 2016-2026, with the highest job growth projected for healthcare social workers (18.6% increase) and mental health and substance abuse social workers (18.2% increase).

 |Type||Number Employed||Average Annual Salary|